adhaase/Overwatch-cm-360-C-/README.md

 ## Note the current version in this repo is a base implementation WITHOUT the Qt framework.
 The Qt version is being worked on!

+## Here is the HTML/JS version, the pretty looking one -> :D  https://adhaase.github.io/Overwatch-cm-360/

 For now, you can run this application (version 0.1 just runs in the console) by downloading the executable .exe file in this repository. **Your device may provide a warning upon trying to open the executable.
 Don't worry, the file is safe to open!**

 ### The initial interface looks like this: